viraj-kabbur/user_manuals/school-admin/create-a-class-with-realboard.md

 <figure><img src="../.gitbook/assets/Screenshot 2024-10-04 174720.png" alt=""><figcaption></figcaption></figure>

-In the **Life with SDG** class, the teacher selects one of the 17 Sustainable Development Goals (SDGs) to guide the focus of the class.
+In the **Life with SDG** class, the teacher/professor selects one of the 17 Sustainable Development Goals (SDGs) to guide the focus of the class.
 After choosing a goal (e.g., **Climate Action**, **No Poverty**), students can:

 * Select any country to live in.
 * Explore how the chosen SDG affects life in different regions.
 * Engage with global challenges in a structured yet flexible way.

-Once the teacher sets the main SDG, students can further customize their experience by:
+Once the teacher/professor sets the main SDG, students can further customize their experience by:

 * Choosing specific subgoals related to the main SDG (e.g., access to healthcare under **Good Health and Well-Being**).
 * Understanding how these challenges play out in various countries.